microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistration-update.md

 ## Request body

-In the request body, supply only the value of properties that need to be updated in a JSON representation of a [meetingRegistration](../resources/meetingRegistration.md) objet.
+In the request body, supply only the value of properties that need to be updated in a JSON representation of a [meetingRegistration](../resources/meetingRegistration.md) object.

 > [!TIP]
 >
->- All non-read-only properties can be updated except **allowedRegistrant**.
+>- All non-readonly properties can be updated except **allowedRegistrant**.
 >- Navigation property **customQuestions** cannot be updated in line.
 Use [update custom question](meetingRegistration-get.md) method to update it.
 >- When updating **speakers**, always supply a full list of speakers.

 ## Response

-If successful, this method returns a `200 OK` response code and updated [meetingRegistration](../resources/meetingRegistration.md) objet in the response body.
+If successful, this method returns a `200 OK` response code and an updated [meetingRegistration](../resources/meetingRegistration.md) object in the response body.

 ## Example